Sajidali-219/desi-etsy-frontend/README.md

 ```
 npm install
 npm run dev
-This will start the frontend server on:
+This will start the frontend server on

-arduino

 http://localhost:5173/

 ⚠️ IMPORTANT (PLEASE READ)
 This project is part of a full-stack system.